-The Citizen Police Academy is a unique opportunity for citizens to experience a glimpse of the training a police officer receives in the Police Academy.
-In September of 2015 the Police Department joined with the Florissant Valley Fire Protection District and formed a Public Service Academy.
+The citizen Police academy is a unique opportunity to experience a glimpse of the training a police officer receives in the Police Academy.
+In September of 2015 the Police Department joined with the Florissant Valley Fire Protection District and formed a Public safety Academy.
 A typical Academy class will see a full class which consists of twenty-five citizens.
 The Academy is an eight-week educational citizen involvement activity designed by the Police and Fire Departments.
 The courses involved Traffic Enforcement, Narcotics, Evidence/Crime Scene Investigation, Firearms, Fire Safety, Search and Rescue, Vehicle Extraction and a Live Fire Demonstration.
 By promoting this understanding, it is hoped that citizens and police/firefighters will work together.
-Unfortunately, the 2020 Citizens Academy class was cancelled due to COVID-19.